Captain Luther Little’s Tall Tales

 Captain Luther Little 1757-1842.
 The scars and disfigurement left by wounds received in the action with the Admiral Duff have been faithfully reproduced by the painter.

-Sailing from New England along the east coast, then onto the Caribbean, West Indies, Portugal, & Spain, Luther evaded the British Royal Navy, to smuggle himself, provisions, and ammunition into the American Colonies.
+Sailing from New England along the east coast, then onto the Caribbean, West Indies, Portugal, & Spain, Luther evaded the British Royal Navy, to smuggle himself, provisions, and ammunition into the American Colonies2.

-In 1780 Luther entered service with the State of Massachusetts Navy, serving as midshipman and prizemaster, aboard the Protector, a frigate with 230 men and 26 guns.
+In 1780 Luther entered service with the State of Massachusetts Navy5, serving as midshipman and prizemaster, aboard the Protector6, a frigate with 230 men and 26 guns.
 The First lieutenant, George Little, happened to be his brother.
-The Protector fought one notable action against a British Privateer Admiral Duff before the Royal Navy captured her in 1781.
+The Protector fought one notable action against a British Privateer Admiral Duff7 before the Royal Navy captured her in 1781.

 In early June, midway through a six-month cruise, the Protector perceived a large ship through the morning fog sailing under British colours.
 The First Lieutenant hailed the ship and they identified as the Admiral Duff bound for London and requested to know “What ship is that?”
 The Protector gave no answer but switched their English ensign for the thirteen stripes of the United States and, almost simultaneously, opened fire!